ondra-novak/gates_of_skeldal/README.md

 You need original DOS version files (distrubuted on CD) or Windows port files.

-You need to create or update `skeldal.ini` following file in the root of the game folder

 The `skeldal.ini` must be at current folder or you can specify config using command line option

 ```